Since its release in December 2013, Divi has come a long way and you've surely already read reviews about it.

-Moreover, Divi has a flaw that is often criticized: if you disable it, the content is polluted by a lot of shortcodes that you'll have to clean up to recover the content and resume the site.
+Moreover, Divi has a flaw that is often criticized: if you disable it, the content is polluted by a lot of shortcodes that you'll have to clean up to recover the content and resume the website.

-But that's not a problem since an extension like Bye Bye Divi will clean all the mess up in seconds.
+But that's not a problem since an extension like Bye Bye Divi will clean all the mess in seconds.

 And if you don't intend to leave Divi (like me), you won't need to have such considerations!

 Who is Divi made for?

 Historically, Divi has mainly been used by beginners.
 But with this 3-in-1 approach, it can satisfy several types of users.

 Beginners will see Divi as a theme that's easy to learn to manipulate, a builder that's a little more complicated to understand, but a nice tool in spite of everything.

 And thanks to the import of the official demos, they'll be able to get a nice website in a very short time.